yangshun/tech-interview-handbook/algorithms/README.md

   - Adjacency list.
   - Hashmap of hashmaps.

-Some inputs look like they are trees but they are actually graphs.
+A tree-like diagram could very well be a graph that allows for cycles and a naive recursive solution would not work.
 In that case you will have to handle cycles and keep a set of visited nodes when traversing.

 #### Graph search algorithms: